-This guide is designed to simply help you the homeowner prepare for a flea treatment inside and outside the home.
+This guide is designed to simply help you the homeowner prepare for a flea extermination inside and outside the home.

 Following these recommendations will help the technician provide a successful professional flea treatment.
 Fleas are very resilient and stubborn and it takes a combined effort between the professional service provider and the homeowner.